-Set beneath snow-clad peaks on the shores of a glittering lake, a holiday in Zurich will move you not only with its typical Swiss neatness but also with its scenic beauty.
+Set beneath snow-clad peaks on the shores of a glittering lake, a holiday in Zurich will move visitors not only with its typical Swiss neatness but also with its scenic beauty.

-While browsing in the elegant boutiques along Zurich's Bahnhofstrasse, one of the most beautiful shopping areas in Europe, you'll notice that the streets may not be paved with gold, but you can be certain that a couple of metres below, unimaginable treasures are lying in underground vaults.
+While browsing in the elegant boutiques along Zurich's Bahnhofstrasse, one of the most beautiful shopping areas in Europe, visitors will notice that the streets may not be paved with gold, but they can be certain that a couple of metres below, unimaginable treasures are lying in underground vaults.

 Visitors can spend days exploring Zurich's cobbled streets, wandering through its museums, exploring its flea markets or walking away with free gifts from its chocolate factories.
 The quays, with their promenades, are made for walking, especially along the shores of the lake.
 Zurich also lays claim to an active restaurant and café culture that's ideal for people-watching, and a lively, multi-ethnic population to rival any other major European city.
 The exacting order of the Swiss, with their passion for neatness and precision, may create an impression of rather a prim and staid society, but visitors will discover quite the opposite when exploring Zurich's nightlife.
 With more bars, clubs and restaurants than you can shake a stick at, as well as a calendar packed full of street parades and festivals, a holiday in Zurich can exhaust even the most energetic party animal.

 The best time to travel to Zurich for a holiday is during the height of summer, in July and August, when the best weather is experienced.
 Spring and autumn are also good times to holiday in Zurich, but winter is cold, overcast and damp.
 Read more on Zurich's Climate and Weather.

 What to see in Zurich